apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide.md

 ## Why write E2E tests

-E2E testing, as a part of automated testing, generally refers to white-box integration testing or unit testing that allows the use of some external services such as databases.
+E2E testing, as a part of automated testing, generally refers to black-box testing at the file and module level or unit testing that allows the use of some external services such as databases.
 The purpose of writing E2E tests is to shield some internal implementation logic and see whether the same external input can output the same result in terms of data aspects.
 In addition, compared to the black-box integration tests, it can avoid some chance problems caused by network and other factors.
 More information about the plugin can be found here: Why write E2E tests (incomplete).
 In DevLake, E2E testing consists of interface testing and input/output result validation for the plugin Extract/Convert subtask.
 This article only describes the process of writing the latter.

 ## Preparing data